Get insider access

 TOZO T6 Truly Wireless

 The Mpow Flame Pro Truly Wireless and the TOZO T6 Truly Wireless are both very good headphones for sports.
-The Mpow feature an ear-hook design that will be more stable in the ear, they're also more comfortable and have a much better battery performance overall.
+The Mpow feature an ear-hook design that's more stable in the ear, and they're also more comfortable and have a much better battery performance overall.
 On the other hand, the TOZO have a better-balanced sound profile, block out background noise significantly better, and have a much smaller and more portable case.

 Skullcandy Push Ultra Truly Wireless